asadullahrifat89/honk-trooper-uno-platform/README.md

 ### Construct

 This is used to define a game element.
 This can be added to a Scene.
 A construct can contain two basic functions.
 Animate and Recycle.
-These functions can set in code.
+These functions can be set in code.

 ### Generator

-This is used to define a generaion sequence of a particular construct.
+This is used to define a generation sequence of a particular construct.
 This can be added to a Scene.
 This accepts two functions.
 Startup and Generate.
 The Startup function is executed as soon as a generator is added to a scene.

 ### Scene

 This is used to host and render game elements in view.
-It will execute each constructs Animate and Recycle function that has been added to it.
-Additionally it will also execute the Generate function defined in code.
+It will execute each construct's Animate and Recycle function that has been added to it.
+Additionally, it will also execute the Generate function defined in the code.

 ### Controller

-This is used to intercept user input from keyboard and touch-screen.
-It exposes properties which can be used to detect player movement directions.
+This is used to intercept user input from the keyboard and touch-screen.
+It exposes properties that can be used to detect player movement directions.

 ## Screenshots